ssaba96/First-WDI-Game-Project/README.md

 #CSS
 td will be styled
-Each td cell will have background image set to cover
+Each td cell will have sbackground image

 #JS/Jquery
 What is the first thing a user does?